Ways to Give

 - An acknowledgement letter will be mailed to you from MHSB.

-Many employers sponsor matching gift programs and will match any charitable contributions or volunteer hours made by their employees.
-To find out if your company has a matching gift policy, please click here.
+To find out if your company has a matching gift policy, please click here

 If your company is eligible, request a matching gift form from your employer, and send it completed and signed with your gift.
 We will do the rest.
 The impact of your gift to Mercy High School may be doubled or possibly tripled!
 Some companies match gifts made by retirees and/or spouses.